 It must be admitted that the least attractive contention in all of human history is one of one group’s claim of superiority over another.
 Supremacy belongs to God.
-At various times, God has established truth through prophets, and prophets and their people existed in communities.
+At various times, God has established the truth through prophets, and prophets and their people existed in communities.
 Their claim was simple and always the same – the God of Israel reigns.
 The Bible states very simply, “one lord, one faith, and one baptism,” as a basis for one true faith (Ephesians 4:5).
 But who among us today makes similar claims?
 How would you receive that message?
 Does the Bible allow for more?

 Another way to look at this topic is to ask yourself, “What makes one church different from another?”

 For many Bible believers, these question seems less and less relevant every day.
 Christians and Americans, face a long history of division and argument, yet we possess a fortunate propensity for tolerance, despite our past differences.
 Still, there are many who seek out and are not afraid to ask unanswered questions.
 Others might favor leaving well enough alone.
 Considering the violent history that religion has arguably played a role in, this is a positive trend.

 Another positive trend that coincided with this is the increased rate of literacy and human understanding.
 For a few centuries now, the average reader has enjoyed the ability to explore God’s words or ignore them, in an environment without fear of imprisonment, expulsion, or death.
 If there were ever an environment where claims of the past can be investigated without such fear, it is now.
 The claim of a true church today can air out its claims for all to see and any amount of rejection is free from archaic and inhuman subjugation.

 Matthew 24:11 taught that many false prophets will appear and deceive many.
 In 1 Corinthians chapter 1 and 11, Paul testified that divisions existed among the saints of his day and exhorted them to be unified.
 Ephesians 2:20 taught that the church is built upon a foundation of prophets and apostles.